lsptrsn/HybridVsData-driven_CSTR/README.md

-This repository contains the code and routines used in the manuscript "Questioning modeling expectations: A critical analysis of data-driven and hybrid models exemplified in $\mathrm{CO_2}$ methanation".
+This repository contains the code and routines used in the manuscript "Challenges in reactor modeling using operational data: A critical analysis of data-driven and hybrid models".

 ## Abstract